Help to piece together the Ever Upward mosaic, every Saturday at EAG from 10 AM - 4 PM

 Picture

-In August 2002, residents, merchants, and community organizations of the Excelsior Neighborhood came together to voice concerns about their declining Mission Street shopping district.
-Community members were concerned about preserving small, family-owned businesses and the eclectic character of the neighborhood; they also wanted to see more residents feel comfortable and excited about shopping in the Excelsior.
-A number of large, long-term and blighted vacancies, coupled with the city’s three decades of disinvestment, was leading to the displacement of long-term businesses, no longer able to keep their doors open because of the decline in commercial activity.
+In August 2002, residents, merchants, and community organizations of the Excelsior Neighborhood came together to voice concerns about preserving small, family-owned businesses and the eclectic character of the neighborhood; they also wanted more residents to feel comfortable and excited about shopping in the Excelsior.
+At that time there were a number of large, long-term and blighted vacancies, the business tax revenue had decreased leading to decades of disinvestment.
+A number of long term businesses had closed due to retirement and loss of revenue because of the decline in commercial activity.
 The businesses that opened in their stead--check cashing, liquor stores--were no longer serving the community’s broader needs for goods and services.
-Ultimately, we formed a community-driven action group to strengthen the commercial district by focusing on physical, social and economic improvements.
-We call ourselves the Excelsior Action Group, or "EAG."

 Check out the projects section of our website to view current and past projects of the Excelsior Action Group